dougdyson/form-wizard/docs/notes.md

 # Welcome to FormWizard!
-This project demonstrates basic form handling in React, including a styled UI and field validation.
+This project demonstrates basic form handling in React using Formik and Yup for form validation.

 The current focus of this project is frontend and so will stub out backend services.